Jizera Dark-Sky Park: Location and purpose

 The Jizera region of dark skies covers an area of almost 75 km2.
-It is located in an nearly uninhabited part of the Jizera Mountains and lies halfway between the Czech and Polish sides of the mountain range.
+It is located in a nearly uninhabited part of the Jizera Mountains and lies halfway between the Czech and Polish sides of the mountain range.
 On the Czech side, it stretches from the settlement of Jizerka to Mount Smrk, while in Poland it continues along the High Jizera ridge and surrounds the Jizera Meadow and the settlement of Orle.

 The park has several functions.
 Above all, it informs the general public about the issue of light pollution by showcasing its night sky as much darker than the sky in cities and their surroundings.
 Another important function is the protection of nature and the environment.
 The park hosts a number of astronomical events for the public such as lectures and sky observations, in which the Club of Astronomers Liberecka branch of the Czech Astronomical Society and other institutions take part.
 On the Polish side, the park is part of the astro-tourism project Astro Izery.